 However, the database doesn’t contain actual medical records.
 Instead, it gathers information from:

 What the MIB doesn’t collect:

 - Auto and home insurance application data

-- Data from applications for a plan under the Affordable Care Act
+- Data from Affordable Care Act applications

-- Information from applications made more than seven years ago (in most cases)
+- Information older than seven years

-- Whether your insurance applications were accepted or declined
+- Details of accepted or declined applications